film / tv / politics / social media / lists celeb / pajiba love / misc / about / cbr

 More recently, Bernthal tweeted this in regards to the Punisher skull being worn by the domestic terrorists in the Capitol building:

-The most important thing that the cops, the military, the Blue Lives Matter movement, the white supremacists, the domestic terrorists, and even some regular fanboys either miss, or completely ignore, when it comes to who and what The Punisher is, and it is this: The Punisher really, really, really doesn’t want anyone else to be him, or to be like him.
+The most important thing that the cops, the military, the Blue Lives Matter movement, the white supremacists, the domestic terrorists, and even some regular fanboys either miss, or completely ignore, when it comes to who and what the Punisher is, and it is this: The Punisher really, really, really doesn’t want anyone else to be him, or to be like him.

 Daredevil, a.k.a.
 The Man Without Fear, is another vigilante who patrols the streets of New York City and takes down criminals whenever he finds them.
-The difference between Daredevil and The Punisher is that Daredevil is a believer in justice, and in making sure that the criminals he goes up against actually live so that they answer for their crimes in a court of law.
+The difference between Daredevil and the Punisher is that Daredevil is a believer in justice, and in making sure the criminals he goes up against actually live so that they answer for their crimes in a court of law.
 (And not just because Daredevil is really an attorney named Matt Murdock.)
-This often results in the two vigilantes crossing paths and butting heads because of Daredevil’s hatred of The Punisher using lethal force.
+This often results in the two vigilantes crossing paths and butting heads because of Daredevil’s hatred of the Punisher using lethal force.
 So when Daredevil’s true identity is revealed, resulting in Matt ending up in prison and surrounded by his enemies, while slowly becoming more violent and unhinged as a result of everything happening to him and his loved ones, Frank gets himself arrested, and thrown into that same prison as well.
 A riot soon occurs that overwhelms the entire prison, and allows the two of them to escape.
-Matt thanks Frank for helping him, but Frank simply tells him that he knows how much Matt is hurting, and that he needs to be reminded that he does not, and should not, want to be anything like him.
-No matter how much Daredevil may get on his very last nerve, the last thing The Punisher wants to see is a hero like Daredevil following in his footsteps.
+Matt thanks Frank for helping him, but Frank simply responds by saying that he knows how much Matt is hurting, and he needs to be reminded that he does not, and should not, want to be anything like him.
+No matter how much Daredevil may get on his very last nerve, the last thing the Punisher wants to see is a hero like Daredevil following in his footsteps.

 That particular stance goes double for members of the NYPD.
 When Frank finds himself targeted by a group of widows who want revenge on him for killing their husbands (all of whom were mobsters), it also results in these same women being investigated by a detective named Paul Budiansky.
 As he gets too close to unraveling their scheme, the women send someone to kill Budiansky, only it’s his wife, Gina, who ends up getting shot.
 When Frank’s mission against the widows ends (and how that mission ends leaves Frank both physically and emotionally wounded in ways that few of his missions do), he is confronted by Budiansky at gunpoint, who wants nothing more than to punish him for the pain he’s feeling, and for the pain that his wife is feeling as she lies comatose in a hospital bed.
 Frank, who is familiar with what happened to Budiansky, and who is very familiar with the pain and rage that he’s feeling, just walks up to him, and sadly asks one question: “You want to be me?”
-Budiansky’s answer: to go to Gina’s hospital room, and hold her hand as he waits for her to awaken and recover.
-Despite the earlier suspicions he may have had as to whether he could end up going down the same path as The Punisher, Budiansky has accepted that he and The Punisher are nothing at all alike.
+Budiansky’s answer: go to Gina’s hospital room, and hold her hand as he waits for her to awaken and recover.
+Despite the earlier suspicions he may have had as to whether he could end up going down the same path as the Punisher, Budiansky has accepted that he and the Punisher are nothing at all alike.

 Frank’s response to police officers who cheer him on, and wear his symbol on their uniforms and their vehicles as a source of pride?
 That’s something he’s a lot less tolerant about, and he’s willing to make those feelings loud and clear for all police officers to hear.
 Mostly by destroying whatever stickers or patches they’re wearing, and then telling them that 1) if they want a role model, they should go with Captain America, a.k.a.
 America’s Ass, and 2) under no circumstances are they to do what he does, otherwise they’re going to answer to him.